Welcome Home Fiona music video by Asha Lightbearer

 Quite the opposite happened for me however.
 That one event was a traumatic experience and created the biggest phobia of my life.
 I carried fear and anxiety about anyone, including myself, going near that part of my body for over 45 years.
-This one “minor discomfort” is a normal, accepted medical procedure… and I suffered from it for the majority of my life.
+This one “minor discomfort” was a normal, accepted medical procedure, but I was phobic about it for the majority of my life.

 Are you a victim of CSA or any other type of sexual abuse?
 If so, you don’t have to own shame that isn’t yours or guilt that you may have chosen to take on.
 The shame and guilt belong to the other person, not you.

 Like many people who learn of sexual abuse in their family, my immediate reaction was to go into denial about the truth.
-I didn’t want to believe it really happened but her reality and suffering overrode my disbelief so I had to accept the pain of truth.
+I didn’t want to believe it really happened.
+But her reality and suffering overrode my disbelief so I had to accept the pain of truth.

-It’s almost as if we, as humans, are hardwired to not believe that atrocities like this can exist just so we can get through day to day living.
-Unfortunately sexual abuse is real and it happens every day to many children and adults.
-But it doesn’t have to be like this because now there is help, support and prevention.
+It’s almost as if we, as humans, are hardwired to not believe atrocities like this can exist just so we can get through day to day living.
+Unfortunately, sexual abuse is real.
+And it happens every day to many children and adults.
+But it doesn’t have to be like this.
+Now there is help, support, and prevention.

 In this special episode of The Overwhelmed Brain, I talk with abuse survivor, songwriter, and my girlfriend, Asha Lightbearer about the realizations of her sexual abuse and what you can do to start your healing today.
-For more information visit thefionaproject.org.